 To give you a better idea how a campaign name could look like let’s assume you work for an e-commerce store.
 Your task is to create a campaign naming structure for Nike basketball shoes.
 You want your campaign name to have the following variables:

 Geo: your geographical targeting.
-This allows you to compare the performance of different campaigns promoting the same product but in different locations.
+This allows you to compare the performance of different campaigns promoting the same products or services, but in different locations.

 E.g. US, UK, DE

 Brand: In our case, the brand we are promoting is Nike.
-One commonly used way of structuring Adwords campaigns is to create individual campaigns for each brand.
+One commonly used way of structuring Google Ads campaigns is to create individual campaigns for each brand.

 E.g. Nike, Omega, Adidas